Full-Atom Peptide Design with Geometric Latent Diffusion: Related Work

-\textbf{Equivariant Diffusion Models}~ Diffusion models learn a denoising trajectory to generate desired data distribution from a prior distribution, commonly standard Gaussian~\citep{sohl2015deep, song2019generative, ho2020denoising}.
+\textbf{Geometric Latent Diffusion Models}~ Diffusion models learn a denoising trajectory to generate desired data distribution from a prior distribution, commonly standard Gaussian~\citep{sohl2015deep, song2019generative, ho2020denoising}.
 Recent literature extends diffusion to 3D small molecules satisfying the E(3)-equivariance~\citep{xu2022geodiff}, which triggers subsequent advances in geometric design of macro molecules (\emph{e.g.} antibody, protein) as aforementioned.
-In this paper, we further explore a diffusion process that still preserves the equivariance under data-specific affine transformations.
-Moreover, our work is closely related to latent diffusion models, which implement the generative process in the compressed latent space encoded by pretrained autoencoders~\citep{rombach2022high, xu2023geometric}.
+Further efforts are made to latent diffusion models~\citep{rombach2022high, xu2023geometric, fu2024latent}, which implement the generative process in the compressed latent space of pretrained auto-encoders, to improve the performance.
+Compared to the literature that either encodes atom-wise representation in the latent space for small molecule generation~\citep{xu2023geometric}, or compress a fixed number of atoms into one latent node for protein backbone generation~\citep{fu2024latent}, we explore compression of the full-atom geometry by directly generating different residues with variable number of atoms in the latent space.
+Moreover, we propose a novel technique, namely the data-specific affine transformations, to enhance the generalization ability of diffusion models, which is barely explored before.